Socially Responsible Investing (SRI) FAQ

 - 50% of our Total Stock exposure is replaced with an allocation to a broad global low-carbon stock ETF (CRBN).
 Currently, there are no viable alternative tickers for this asset class, so this component of the portfolio cannot be tax-loss harvested.

-- The remaining 50% of our Total Stock exposure is allocated to three broad region-specific stock ETFs which screen out companies that hold fossil-fuel reserves: US Total Stock Market exposure is replaced by SPYX, International Developed Stock Market exposure is replaced by EFAX, and Emerging Markets Stock Market exposure is replaced by EEMX.
+- The remaining 50% of our International Stock exposure, and 40% of our Core portfolio’s US Total Stock Market exposure is allocated to three broad region-specific stock ETFs which screen out companies that hold fossil-fuel reserves: US Total Stock Market exposure is replaced by SPYX, International Developed Stock Market exposure is replaced by EFAX, and Emerging Markets Stock Market exposure is replaced by EEMX.

 - US High Quality Bond and International Developed Market Bond exposures are replaced with a global green bond ETF (BGRN).